Slip and Fall Accident Lawyers in Dallas, Texas

 2. File a Report

 When possible, a slip and fall accident victim should also file an incident report.
-If the injury occurred at a store or location with on-site managers, the report should be filed with a manager or supervisor.
+If the injury or location with on-site managers, the report should be filed with a manager or supervisor.
 Filing a report will create an official record of the incident which may provide benefits when it comes to strengthening the viability of a claim.
 When filling out the report, be sure to disclose as many details as possible, including where the accident occurred, how it occurred, and what injuries resulted.

 3. Contact a Slip and Fall Lawyer